Local Churches of Checkley Parish

 For more information on services, history, events and contact details the please click here.

-Gorsty Hill United Church – Gorsty Hill, Upper Tean
+Gorsty Hill United Church (Methodist) – Gorsty Hill, Upper Tean

 Gorsty Hill United Church was created 25 years ago when the congregations from the Methodist church and the URC church joined together.
 The Methodist church already had a Sunday school room on the present site and when The Gardeners Arms pub came up for sale, it was purchased and the church was built.
 The building which was originally the Gardeners Arms became meeting rooms which are now used regularly during the week.